El Rushbo documented to be almost always right now, almost 99.6% of the time.

 Every sentence.

-Okay, do you think it's simply The circumstances we're in that he doesn't necessarily have control of.
+Okay, do you think it's simply the circumstances we're in that he doesn't necessarily have control of?

-But I don't know he doesn't have control of it.
+Yeah, but I don't know he doesn't have control of it.

 So she says, yeah, I think he doesn't have control of it, but I don't know that he doesn't have control of it.